awsdocs/amazon-ec2-user-guide/doc_source/vpc-classiclink.md

 By default, IAM users do not have permission to work with ClassicLink\.
 You can create an IAM policy that grants users permissions to enable or disable a VPC for ClassicLink, link or unlink an instance to a ClassicLink\-enabled VPC, and to view ClassicLink\-enabled VPCs and linked EC2\-Classic instances\.
 For more information about IAM policies for Amazon EC2, see [IAM Policies for Amazon EC2](iam-policies-for-amazon-ec2.md)\.

-For more information about policies for working with ClassicLink, see the following example: [7\.
-Working with ClassicLink](ExamplePolicies_EC2.md#iam-example-classiclink)\.
+For more information about policies for working with ClassicLink, see the following example: [Example IAM Policies for ClassicLink](#iam-example-classiclink)\.

 ### Security Groups in ClassicLink<a name="classiclink-security-groups"></a>